mattfbacon/armv7-refcard/doc.typ

 // TODO:
 // - Explain the meanings of mnemonic characters in the tables as comments in this document, for maintainability
-// - Explain the meaning of the macron over operators
-// - Figure out if it is possible to write Rd:Rn without the spacing around the colon
+// - (Typst issue) Figure out if it is possible to write Rd:Rn without the spacing around the colon
 // - (Typst issue) math subscripts and superscripts are a bit cramped at the moment.

+// - Remove columns for ARM versions, and for "I" key etc

 #heading-group[
 = ARMv7 Quick Reference Guide